-E – A key synced sine wave, carried to low-pass filter (Z) by 70% and modulating F by 30%.
-This tone has been transposed up 2 octaves by moving the “Ratio” parameter to 4, which increases the amount of side-bands created by the frequency modulation.
+E – A key synced sine wave, carried to a low-pass filter (Z) by 70% and modulating F by 30%.
+This tone has been transposed up 2 octaves by moving the “Ratio” parameter to 4.
+This increases the amount of side-bands created by the frequency modulation.
 It also has 10% feedback implemented.

 D – A key synced square wave, modulating E-F amount by 10%.
 Its “Ratio” has been moved up to 5.

 C – A triangle wave carried to the low-pass filter (Z) by 40%.

 Z – A non-resonant low pass filter carried to the output by 85%.
 The cutoff frequency is somewhere between 1 and 2 kHz.
 Carriers F, E, and C are collected here.

 This is the envelope of the main audible signal, a centered sine wave.

 E – Carrier/Modulator

 This is the envelope of the frequency modulation on F and the secondary carrier.
 This signal is similar to F except an octave higher.